 - Inappropriate weather: The turtle shell is sensitive to subtle changes in temperature and humidity.
 If the humidity and temperature inside the turtle enclosure are problematic for a longer period, it will damage the shell.

 - Piercing: If you accidentally put sharp metal or galls inside the turtle cage, it might hurt the carapace.
-Also, the sharp edges around the cage and basking spot can damage the shell badly.
+Also, the sharp edges around the cage and the basking spot can damage the shell badly.

 2. Inappropriate Habitat